-The DSL will contact the Children and Families Operations Hub by telephone and in accordance with the procedures outlined in the SET procedures (ESCB, updated 2019) and in 'Effective Support for Children and Families in Essex' (ESCB, 2017) if he or she believes a child may be in need or at risk of significant harm and will follow this up with a written referral using the Children and Families Request for Support form within 48 hours.
+The DSL will contact the Children and Families Operations Hub by telephone and in accordance with the procedures outlined in the SET procedures (ESCB, updated 2022) and in 'Effective Support for Children and Families in Essex' (ESCB, 2021) if he or she believes a child may be in need or at risk of significant harm and will follow this up with a written referral using the Children and Families Request for Support form (Essex Effective Support portal) within 48 hours.
 Essential information will include the pupil's name, address, date of birth, family composition, the reason for the referral, whether the child's parents are aware of the referral plus any other relevant information or advice given.